What are intrusive thoughts?

 Unwanted Thoughts regarding children

 These intrusive thoughts or mental images are incredibly distressing as you may have unwanted thoughts that could harm a child somehow.
 This can include unwanted thoughts that you could cause harm to your child.

 These types of thoughts can occur in postpartum depression and are part of mental illness instead of reflecting on you as a person.

 Aggressive thoughts that disturb

-These may involve causing harm to yourself and/or others.
-Again, these thoughts are distressing as they may involve the fear that you may hurt someone, even though you have probably never hurt someone in your life.
+These may involve causing harm to yourself or others.
+Again, these thoughts are distressing as they may include the fear that you may hurt someone, even though you have probably never hurt someone in your life.

 Religious thoughts that disturb

 These include inappropriate sexual thoughts regarding religious people or figures.
 Swearing during prayer or worship.
 Strong urges to misbehave during services.

 Most people that I work with find it difficult to see these as harmless thoughts.
 They are more than likely to see them as a sign that something must be wrong with them to have such ideas.